Welcome to the unofficial home of Weber Genesis Silver gas grills!

 If you need parts for your grill that isn’t a Genesis Silver then here is a great resource for finding other Weber grill replacement parts.

-In full disclosure I need to let you know that if you find this site useful and purchase a replacement part for your Weber Genesis Silver then I will make a commission from Amazon at no extra cost to you.
+In full disclosure I need to let you know that if you find this site useful and purchase a replacement part for your grill then I will make a commission from Amazon at no extra cost to you.

 In further disclosure I will state that commissions earned will be used to buy beer, steaks and chicken wings.